emilia4cyber/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
-A collection of my cybersecurity projects and research This branch contains my **Splunk cybersecurity projects**, where I analyze security logs, detect threats, and create dashboards and alerts.
+This branch contains my **Splunk cybersecurity projects**, where I analyze security logs, detect threats, and create dashboards and alerts.

 ##  Project Overview